tompave/fun_with_flags/README.md

 FunWithFlags uses three mechanisms to deal with the problem:

-1. Use Redis PubSub to emit change notifications.
+1. Use PubSub to emit change notifications.
 All nodes subscribe to the same channel and reload flags in the ETS cache when required.
 2. If that fails, the cache has a configurable TTL.
 Reading from redis every few minutes is still better than doing so 30k times per second.
 3. If that doesn't work, it's possible to disable the cache and just read from Redis all the time.
 That's what Flipper does.